grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 2. Upgrade packages, migrate the databases and configure settings.

+3. Re-register components and services in astakos.

-3. Bring up all services.
+4. Bring up all services.

 .. warning::